aimeegee/aimeesnotes/README.md

 3. Navigate to the root directory of the cloned repository.

 4. Initialize a new Hugo site using `hugo new site <site-name>`.
 Replace <site-name> with the name of your site.
+   * I find this will create a directory `<site-name>` inside the repo which could cause some trouble when building from the workflow.
+Just copy all content to the root directory would be much easier.

 5. Add the Hugo theme you want to use as a Git submodule using `git submodule add <theme-repo-url> themes/<theme-name>`.
 Replace <theme-repo-url> with the URL of the Git repository for the theme you want to use, and <theme-name> with the name of the theme.